matthieugomez/Binscatters.jl/README.md

 ```
 ![binscatter](http://www.matthieugomez.com/files/p1.png)

-However, it is an increasing function within species
+However, it is an increasing function within species.
+To show this, you can apply `binscatter` on a `GroupedDataFrame`
 ```julia
 binscatter(groupby(df, :Species), @formula(SepalLength ~ SepalWidth), seriestype = :linearfit)
 ```
 ![binscatter](http://www.matthieugomez.com/files/p2.png)
-When there is a large number of groups, a better way to visualize this fact is to partial out the variables with respect to species:
+When there is a large number of groups, a better way to visualize this fact is to partial out the variables with respect to the group:
 ```julia
 binscatter(df, @formula(SepalLength ~ SepalWidth + fe(Species)), seriestype = :linearfit)
 ```